rasmusGithub/Fuzz/README.md

 ![Image](/Fuzz/coverPicture)

+### Instalation
-### To install, download the .zip and exstract at your dissired location.
+Download the .zip and exstract at your dissired location.
 Then open the FuzzGame.exe and enjoy :D